-We support all kinds of poetry initiatives.
-Here are a few we have backed directly, and others that we simply applaud.
+We support a wide range of poetry initiatives, with special focus on those which help marginalised and disadvantaged groups to find their voices through poetry.
+Here are some we have backed directly, and others that we simply applaud.
 This list will be growing: just tell us here why you should be on it and how you’d like to work with the Forward Prizes and National Poetry Day.

-Reading Groups in Prisons run reading groups in 25 prisons.
+Prison Reading Groups runs 40 reading groups across 35 prisons.
 Forward Arts Foundation support them by supplying poetry anthologies.
 They welcome volunteers and donations.

 The Royal Society of Literature has taken us under its wing: we share an office with T S Eliot’s pen.

 The Hive will help you find and support your local bookshop.